Travel 3 minutes 26 February 2024

 Riz au lait à la vanille, Les Petits Parisiens (14th arrondissement)

 Opened by Yves Camdeborde in the 1980s as La Régalade, this legendary restaurant was the birthplace of bistronomy, a neologism coined to define bistro cuisine veering towards fine dining (which itself went on to become a huge culinary trend).
-One item not to miss is the vanilla rice pudding: a rich and silky affair topped with caramelized almonds and hazelnuts for a pleasing crunch and an inimitable flavor.
-The little jug of house-made salted butter caramel is the finishing touch that ups the ante on the traditional dessert.
+One must-try is the vanilla rice pudding: a rich and silky base topped with caramelized almonds and hazelnuts, adding a nice crunch.
+The petite jug of house-made salted butter caramel ups the ante on this traditional dessert.

 Vanilla crème caramel, Le Comptoir du Relais (6th arrondissement)